By Charles Morgan and Hubert Walker for CoinWeek …..

-This set was one of two silver-clad coin sets created for collectors to celebrate America’s 200 year anniversary.
-The coins are identical to circulating business-strike coinage except for metallic composition and the relative care taken to produce and package them.
-These two differences make the coins more attractive than their business strike counterparts
+This set was one of two silver-clad coin sets created for collectors to celebrate America’s 200-year anniversary.
+The coins are identical to circulating business-strike coinage except for the metallic composition and the relative care taken to produce and package them.
+These two differences make the coins more attractive than their business-strike counterparts

 Why so little appreciation in numismatic value?
 Judging by the Mint’s sales strategy, either the goal was to create a product virtually every American could own, or they were completely mistaken about the kind of demand the sets would realize.
 Such is the Bicentennial issue that, to this day, exact distribution figures are unknown.

 The Red Book has long published an approximate figure of 11,000,000 sets minted.
 We know an untold number were melted before distribution, and many more have been melted since.
 Walter Breen believed that the set ended its production run on June 22, 1976, yet the Mint had a large enough stockpile to offer them for sale almost continuously through the end of 1986.

 1976-S Coins: PCGS Grade Distribution Analyzed

 While prices for original 1976-S sets haven’t increased much over the years, demand for premium quality pieces (driven by registry set and slabbed-coin collectors) means that certified coinage from each of the three 1976-S issues commands a significant premium over raw coin counterparts.

 Let’s take a look at each of the three coins and see what we can take away from the current certified coin landscape.

 You can’t see the MS-69 population of two coins in the chart, but they’re in there.